autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 5.md

 	- Fₙ - and the normal force pressing the object against a surface

 #### Measuring the Coefficient of Static Friction
-- sum of the external forces on the block in each direct
+- sum of the external forces on the block in each direction should be equal to the mass * acceleration
+- 01